The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Look And Feel

-Fujifilm has improved on some features such as the button locks on the shutter and ISO dial.
+Fujifilm has improved on features such as the button locks on the shutter and ISO dial.
 They’ve also added the movie function on the control dial, so you can now put the camera in movie mode and use the shutter to trigger the record without wasting an Fn button just for video.

 All in all, the camera will feel like an improvement for anyone familiar with the XT1, but it also feels rock solid and very high quality compared to most of the competition.